Skip to main content

 • Form factor.
 Plugin, VS Code fork, or standalone app.
 Plugins are the easiest switch from Copilot because you keep your IDE.
 Standalone apps give you a coherent environment with no host-editor telemetry to manage.

 • Pricing model.
 Subscription, BYOK, or one-time.
 Over three years of use, a $10/mo Copilot Pro seat is $360.
 Copilot Enterprise at $39/user/mo is $1,404 per developer.
-A $149 one-time license covers all of it, forever.
+A free or $39 one-time license covers all of it, forever.
 See our 3-year cost analysis for the full numbers.

 • Permission model.
 Ask, Plan, Act.
 Copilot's agent mode does not ship with an explicit permission tier.
 An autonomous agent that can write files without a confirmation layer is a liability, especially if it is also churning code by 44% more than manual editing.